 And the one I am cooking for you today has been at our table at least once a week lately.
 Spaghetti Puttanesca is one of those classic dishes that everyone knows but is not as loved as Spaghetti Bolognese, Carbonara or Ragu and I think I know why…

 People are dissing it because of anchovies…yep you heard me right.
-This pasta sauce has fish in it and that’s what make it GLORIOUS.
+This pasta sauce has fish in it and that is exactly what make it GLORIOUS.
 Anchovies make it stand apart from every other tomato sauce out there!

 If you are disgusted already and think this recipe is not for you…please, please read on because there is a wonderful surprise waiting for you if you give it a go.
 I was one of those people on the fence for years.